carldgosselin/virtual_reality/Project-8-Capstone-YouTheMan!/documentation/030 - Identify Achievements for Capstone Project.md

 ### Section 1 (fundamentals)

 1. Scale achievement (100 points)
+- The viewer will be surrounded by motivational videos.
+The viewer should feel like they are viewing the videos at head-level.
+The viewer should not feel like they are looking up or down (just straight-forward).
 2. Animation achievement (100 points)
+- Multiple video screens will move into place via animation.
 3. Lighting achievement (100 points)
+- There will be a mix of baked vs. real-time lighting.
 4. Locomotion achievement (100 points)
+- I will add a "jump" feature where the viewer will be able to jump high above ground with superhero strength.
 5. Physics achievement (100 points)
+- The "jump" feature will incorporate the law of physics to pull the viewer back down to the original location.
 6. Video Player achievement (100 points)
+- There will be multiple motivational videos in this application.
+Each video will have its own control.
 `Total: 600 points`